Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Numerical examples

 \subsubsection{Case 2: Peak absolute deformation within a given time interval}

 Next, consider the peak top-story deformation within a given time interval of 10 seconds, defined as:

 It is often of engineering interest to estimate the distribution of $Y$, or equivalently, the probability of $Y$ exceeding a threshold, referred to as the first-passage probability.
+In this problem, we observed that standard non-intrusive dimensionality reduction algorithms—such as PCA, kernel-PCA, and autoencoders—were ineffective in capturing a low-dimensional representation, even in the input-output space.
+Specifically, the iterative simulator failed to converge when these methods were applied, due to instability in the conditional distribution and absence of clear low-rank structure.

-We have observed that conventional, non-intrusive dimensionality reduction algorithms are not effective in addressing the first-passage problem, even in the input-output space.
-Here, we introduce an alternative strategy to achieve a lower-dimensional representation by integrating a simplified physics-based model.
-Specifically, we calibrate a lower-fidelity approximation of the original system and using its peak response as a lower-dimensional representation of the original samples $\mathcal{Z}_\mathcal{D}$.
-In this context, the dimensionality reduction mapping is characterized by parameters of the lower-fidelity model.
-This example introduces a parametric linear system \cite{wang2022optimized,xian2023physics} in place of the dimensionality reduction mapping $\mathcal{H}$.
-The response of the linear system is defined by the following differential equations:
+To address this, we introduce a physics-based dimensionality reduction using an equivalent linear system, whose peak deformation response serves as an interpretable lower-dimensional representation.
+In this context, the dimensionality reduction mapping is characterized by parameters of the equivalent linear model.
+The DR-SM method is then constructed using this physics-guided feature, without requiring additional dimensionality reduction selection procedures.
+In place of the mapping $\mathcal{H}$, this example introduces a parametric linear system \cite{wang2024optimized,xian2024physics}, defined by the following differential equations:

-where $\vect{K}_{eq}$ is the ``equivalent" stiffness matrix whose elements are composed of the inter-story stiffnesses $\vect{k}_{eq}=\{k_{eq_{1}},...,k_{eq_{5}}\}$.
-The mass and damping matrices are set to be the same as the nonlinear model in Eq.~\eqref{Eq:MDOF_eq}.
-The stiffnesses $\vect{k}_{eq}^*$ are determined by maximizing the Pearson correlation $\rho$ between the peak responses of the nonlinear and linear models, i.e., \cite{xian2023physics}
+where $\vect{K}_{eq}$ is the ``equivalent" stiffness matrix composed of inter-story stiffnesses $\vect{k}_{eq}=\{k_{eq_{1}},...,k_{eq_{5}}\}$.
+The mass and damping matrices are taken to be identical to those of the original nonlinear system in Eq.~\eqref{Eq:MDOF_eq}.

+The stiffness parameters $\vect{k}_{eq}^*$ are optimized by maximizing the Pearson correlation $\rho$ between the peak top-story responses of the nonlinear and linear systems: